rajatrautelaaiml/Stock_Result_ChatBot/README.md

-# CC_Reddit_Review_Chatbot
+# Stock_Result_Chatbot
-The Chatbot answers the questions based on the Credit Card reviews scraped from a subreddit r/CreditCardsIndia
+The Chatbot answers the questions related to a Company's result using the published report in PDF Format